 Emergency Management – The Office of Emergency Management (OEM) is responsible for preparedness, response, recovery and mitigation planning, as well as coordination and support of response operations in an all-hazard approach to major emergencies and disasters.
 OEM monitors local conditions and stays in contact with response agencies and city leaders on potential or actual incidents.
 The office works cooperatively with other local, state and federal agencies to encourage coordination at all levels of response.
 OEM operates a Citizen Emergency Response Team (CERT) and a Citizen Ham Radio Operations Team.
 The Emergency Management Director is Randy More.
-His contact numbers are 816-792-2530.
+His contact numbers is 816-792-2530.

 Vehicles are licensed at a Missouri State License Office.
 Be sure to tell the clerk at the license bureau that you live in the City of Glenaire, not Liberty.
 The sales tax is significantly lower than Liberty sales tax.
 The sales tax for Glenaire residents is 5.125%.
 There are no city personal property taxes in Glenaire; only Clay County personal property tax.

-Street and Ditch Maintenance - Alderman Dale Marcell oversees the street and ditch maintenance.
+Alderman Dale Marcell oversees the street and ditch maintenance.
 His contact number is 503-919-0328.
 The City hires a contractor each fall to provide winter snow removal.
 Each resident is responsible for keeping the culverts and ditches surrounding their property free of leaves and debris in order to maintain good drainage and to prevent damage to city streets and neighboring property.

 Clay County Tax Assessor provides the primary service as the City’s Tax Collector.
 The Collector is responsible for responding to all requests for tax amounts assessed and/or due on Glenaire properties.

 Alderman Robin Young handles matters pertaining to the City’s water and sewer services. she can be reached at 816-728-3169.
 The City’s water is provided by Public Water Supply District #2 located in Pleasant Valley and the City’s wastewater is managed by the City of Liberty.
 Water rates are set by Public Water Supply District #2 and the per thousand gallon rate for wastewater management is set by the City of Liberty.

 The Glenaire Board of Aldermen sets a fixed rate sewer charge each January to collect the funds necessary for billing and funding of the maintenance and replacement reserves for the City’s sewer system.